mullak99/PotionConverter/README.md

 - potion_overlay.png
 - tipped_arrow_base.png
 - tipped_arrow_head.png

+## Reverse Engineering Bedrock Colours
+1) Do steps 1-2 as above
+2) Drag the required files from a Java resourcepack into the same folder as the executable (listed below)
+3) Add Bedrock potion textures to a "reverse" folder
+3) Run PotionConverter with the "reverse" argument (e.g. "./PotionConverter reverse")
+4) Colours will be outputted into "potions_reverseengineered.txt"

+### Required Files
+- potion.png
+- splash_potion.png
+- lingering_potion.png
+- potion_overlay.png

 ## Notes
 - The colours may be slightly different from Java.
 This seems to be due to slight differences with the floating-point rounding.